samsad35/VQ-MAE-S-code/README.md

 import os
 ```

-* Initialize the training and validation data by specifying the respective path, as well as the path to H5 where the pre-processed data (audio -> spectrogram -> VQVAE -> discrete representation) is pre-calculated.
+* Initialize the training and validation data by specifying the respective path, as well as the path to H5 where the pre-processed data (audio -> spectrogram -> VQ-VAE-Audio encoder -> discrete representation) is pre-calculated.
 ```python
 @hydra.main(config_path="config_mae", config_name="config")
 def main(cfg: DictConfig):